mayavchung/enso-disease/README.md

 * Runs the HCoV-HKU1 SIRS model
 * Analyzes and plots the data

-The data from the SIRS model (#1) output is provided in the data/ folder.
-The data from the MERRA-2/SIRS model (#2) is available for download on tigress. **INSERT LINK**
+The data from the SIRS model (#1) output and the MERRA-2/SIRS model (#2) are provided in the data/ folder.